 Water retention can be caused by a number of factors.
 It often occurs due to changes in the body’s fluid balance, which is affected by several things like what you eat and drink.
 Some of the most common causes of excess water weight include:

-Dehydration often causes a rapid loss in water weight, but it can also lead to symptoms like dry mouth, cramping and headaches (1).
+Dehydration often causes the body to want to hold onto water, but it can also lead to symptoms like dry mouth, cramping and headaches (1).
 To avoid this problem, make sure you’re drinking enough H2O throughout the day to keep your system working properly.

 Extra Fluid Consumption